Self-stabilising Byzantine Clock Synchronisation is Almost as Easy as Consensus: Self-stabilising pulse synchronisation

 We will now establish a series of lemmas in order to show that we can either apply \lemmaref{lemma:synchronisation} directly or in conjunction with \lemmaref{lemma:passive-stab} to guarantee stabilisation.
 In the remainder of this section, we define the following abbreviations:

 \begin{remark} We have that $\gamma < \delta < \beta \le \beta' < \tactive/\vartheta$, where the inequality $\beta\leq \beta'$ is equivalent to \constrref{constr:beta}. \end{remark}

-In the following, we consider the time intervals $[\alpha, \beta]$ and $[\alpha,\beta']$.
+In the following, we consider the time intervals $[\alpha, \beta]$ and $[\alpha,\beta']$ that depend on different timeouts.
 We distinguish between two cases and show that in either case stabilisation is ensured.
-The cases are: \begin{itemize}[noitemsep] \item no correct node transitions to $\sone$ during $[\alpha,\beta]$, and \item some correct node transitions to $\sone$ during $[\alpha,\beta']$. \end{itemize} We start with the latter case.
+The cases are: \begin{itemize}[noitemsep] \item no correct node transitions to $\sone$ during $[\alpha,\beta]$, and \item some correct node transitions to $\sone$ during $[\alpha,\beta']$. \end{itemize} These cases correspond to our proof strategy described in \sectionref{ssec:outline}: If the first case occurs, all nodes end up in the $\srecover$ state and the ``passive'' stabilisation mechanism guarantees stabilisation after the timer $\tactive$ expires.
+If the first case does not hold, then we must be in the latter case if $\beta' \ge \beta$ holds, which happens to be true when \constrref{constr:beta} is satisfied.
+In the second case, we show that a consensus instance will be run by all correct processors, which then can be used to ensure that all nodes agree that a pulse should be generated (output ``1'') or that the system has not stabilised (output ``0''), which leads to everyone transitioning to the $\srecover$ state.
+We start by analysing the case where some correct node transitions to $\sone$ during the interval $[\alpha,\beta']$.